coingecko/cryptoformat/README.md

 // "123.400 €"
 ```

+`cryptoformat` tries to cache formatters for reuse internally.
+If same locale and currency is used, the cached formatter will be used.

 ## Known Issues

 1.  `Intl.NumberFormat` does not always behave consistently across browsers. `cryptoformat` does some manual overrides in order to ensure that "MYR123.00" is displayed as "RM123.00", for example.